 The need for effective risk management is a common theme in all of the above questions and points about working capital.

-Do We Have a Problem with Making Smart Choices About Banking Alternatives?
-When Banks Are Involved, the Answer Is Yes
+A Problem with Making Smart Choices About Banking Alternatives?

-Banks have been a source of problems for society for as long as there have been banks.
+Banks have been a source of problems for society for as long as banks have existed.
 That doesn't mean that we shouldn't worry about the problems or that the problems don't change over time.
 Over 200 years ago, Thomas Jefferson made banking one of his "special issues" for many years.
 It would be helpful if current politicians shared his concerns.

 There are several different variations of banking quotes attributed to Thomas Jefferson primarily because he made so many public appearances and speeches on the subject of banks.
 In other words, he did not make the identical statement over and over again.
 He was genuinely concerned about the damage that he felt would be inflicted upon society by the banking institutions.
 Many of his different banking quotations include a variation of this observation: "I believe that banking institutions are more dangerous to our liberties than standing armies."